-Academic Dismissal appeals for reinstatement must be submitted in writing to Student Central on the Main Campus.
+Academic Dismissal appeals for reinstatement must be submitted in writing to the Academic Dean of the program in which the student was enrolled at the time of dismissal.
 All Academic Dismissals must be successfully appealed prior to attempting to continue study at Concordia University Texas.

-- All appeals must include the Dismissal Appeal Form and be submitted at least five (5) business days prior to the start of the next term or the intended enrollment period. - All appeals must explain the cause of the mitigating circumstances that directly contributed to the poor performance, including any documentation necessary to validate issues of fact, and provide evidence that these circumstances have been remediated or are no longer a contributing factor towards your ability to perform academically. - Student must provide a realistic plan for meeting the requirements to be restored to good standing.
-The Academic Appeal Documentation form (provided with dismissal letter) should be used to properly prepare the required documentation and must be submitted with the Dismissal Appeal Form. - The Dean or their designee, in consultation with student's faculty advisor and Division Chair as deemed necessary, will review the petition and decide on the outcome of the appeal including any conditions or requirements.
+- All appeals must include the Dismissal Appeal Form (provided with dismissal letter) prior to the start of the next term or the intended enrollment period. - All appeals must explain the cause of the mitigating circumstances that directly contributed to the poor performance, including any documentation necessary to validate issues of fact, and provide evidence that these circumstances have been remediated or are no longer a contributing factor towards your ability to perform academically.

+- Student must provide a realistic plan for meeting the requirements to be restored to good standing.
+The Academic Appeal Documentation form (provided with dismissal letter) should be used to properly prepare the required documentation and must be submitted with the Dismissal Appeal Form. - All petitions for reinstatement must be presented to the Dean of the college in which the student was enrolled.
+The Dean or their designee, in consultation with student's faculty advisor and Division Chair as deemed necessary, will review the petition and decide on the outcome of the appeal including any conditions or requirements.
 The Dean may or may not choose to meet in person with student.
 If student has not yet declared a major, the petition should be submitted to the Registrar.
 A committee chaired by the Registrar, and including the Faculty Advisor, Provost and one of the College Deans will review the petition and make the official ruling. - Submitting the correctly completed forms does not automatically guarantee reinstatement. - Student will be notified of the results of the appeal by letter and/or email to student's CTX email account.